Creditor Lawsuits: What to Expect When the Case Is in Court

 Notices You'll Receive As Part of a Routine Collection Case

-If yours is a routine debt collection case, the next document you'll probably receive is a notice of the plaintiff's request for a trial and date.
+In a routine debt collection case, the next document you'll probably receive is a notice of the plaintiff's request for a trial and date.
 The paper after that will probably be a notice of the trial date.

 If you move, notify the plaintiff and court of your address change.

-Notices You'll Receive In Non-Routine Collection Cases
+Notices You'll Receive In a Non-Routine Collection Case

 Proceedings in a Collection Case

-Discovery in a Collections Lawsuit
+Discovery in a Collection Lawsuit

 "Discovery" refers to the formal procedures parties use to get information and documents from each other and witnesses.
 The information is meant to help the party prepare for trial or settle the case.